 coffee, timeline, spread of the word, earthstoriez

 Etymology of coffee is not certainly known; however, there are various arguments about it.
 According to one view, it is an African word; Sir James Murray, in his New English Dictionary, argues that the word “coffee” is originally derived from the African language.
-Coffee is named after “Kaffa”, a city in the Soha region of Ethiopia, an upland region in Africa, which is considered to be the motherland of the coffee plant and the primary production center of coffee.

 The story of coffee includes many twists and turns – green coffee was smuggled across the ocean, presented to kings, carried along the ancient spice routes on the land and sea, banned by governments and clergies.
 For many people on earth coffee means imperialism, colonialism, and general exploitation.